gc1644/server-applet-cosmic/README.md

-# COSMIC Server Status Applet
+# Server Status Applet for COSMIC DE

-A minimal COSMIC panel applet that pings a server every 30 seconds and shows a status
+A minimal panel applet that pings a server every 30 seconds and shows a status

 ![Applet Demo](demo.gif)